A Snapshot of the Past

 The photo, taken at government house, from circa 1956, shows my grandfather (in black), surrounded by a rare constellation of accomplished humans.
 At the far left is the famed Russian artist Svetoslav Roerich.
 Next is K F Patil, a minister in the-then government, my grandmother who later became a well-known vernacular novelist, ...., then Lady Patil (who appears to be melting away into the background).
 Beside her, with the runoff from the sari covering the top of her head, is the educator and a hero of India's independence struggle, Aruna Asif Ali.
 On her left is Lady C V Raman, wife of the Nobel-prize winning scientist, and at the far right is the actress Devika Rani who happened to be married to Roerich.

 The Roerich estate, outside the city, now stands empty, its grounds having served as hamlets for squatters.
-It is also a victim of a sloth-like government bureaucracy that does not have to willpower to turn it into a museum but announces grandiose plans when it is politically and economically expedient.
+It is also a victim of a sloth-like government bureaucracy that lacks the willpower to turn it into a museum but announces grandiose plans whenever it is politically or economically expedient.

 There are rumors that the house itself is haunted.
 Clearly preposterous but in a reality where it could be true, by whom?
 Roerich's?
 What would his ghost have to say to mortals who intrude?